Gnkgo/summaries/computer-networks/cn_summary.md

 ## NAT

 **Advantages of middleboxes**
-- A possible rapid deplyment path when there is no other option
+- A possible rapid deployment path when there is no other option
 - Control over many hosts

 **Disadvantages of middleboxes**
-- Breaking layering interferes with connectivit; strange side effects
+- Breaking layering interferes with connectivity; strange side effects
 - Poor vantage point for many tasks
 - Cause Internet ossification: almost impossible to deploy new transport protocols How to deploy publicly accessible services wih NAT?
-- Manually configure entries in NAT table - "port forwardin"
+- Manually configure entries in NAT table - "port forwarding"

 **NAT Downsides**
-- Connectifity has been broken
+- Connectivity has been broken
     - Can only receive incoming packets after an outgoing connection is set up
     - Difficult to run servers at home - requires explicit "port-forwarding" rules -Additional issues when there are no connections (UDP apps)
-    - often solved with regula "keep-alive" messages to keep table entries
+    - often solved with regular "keep-alive" messages to keep table entries

 **NAT Upsides**
 - Relieves much IP address pressure